How To Help Lost Souls?

-Back in those early days of training I truly believed that simply wanting to be a counsellor meant I was a ‘good’ counsellor!
-Admittedly this fantasy, underpinned by my ego last for a couple of years and this started to change once I got into further studies in counselling and psychology.
-I went through extreme stages of feeling inferior and superior until I started to understand the reality of the responsibilities that comes with being an effective counsellor.
-This gradual awareness was very challenging as I began to question whether I could actually go forward and become qualified.
-On reflection, this trepidation was quite healthy as it helped me to realise that the world of counselling is NOT glamorous and is actually a ‘thankless’ profession!
+Back in those early days of training I truly believed that simply wanting to be a counsellor meant I was automatically a ‘good’ counsellor!
+Admittedly this fantasy, underpinned by my ego lasted for a couple of years and this started to change once I got into further studies in counselling and psychology.
+I went through extreme stages of feeling inferior and superior until I started to understand the reality of the responsibilities that comes with being am counsellor.
+This gradual awareness was very challenging as I began to question whether I could actually go forward and become qualified as a counsellor!
+On reflection, this trepidation was quite healthy as it helped me to realise that the world of counselling is NOT so glamorous, that its hard work and is actually a ‘thankless’ sometimes ‘lonely’ profession!

-Now that I have been a therapist for twenty years I have more clarity about ‘effective counselling’.
-I have been privileged enough to interview therapists of varying types and I often asked “what makes a good therapist”?
+Now that I have been a therapist for over twenty years I have more clarity about ‘effective counselling’.
+I have been privileged enough to interview therapists of varying types and I often ask “what makes a good therapist”?
 I have heard some interesting quotes plagiarized from well known fore-fathers of therapy such as Freud or Jung which was not what I was looking for.
-Personally, I believe that the better therapist have engaged in a lot of personal therapy and healing in order to develop a better relationship with themselves.
-Lots of ‘letters’ after a therapists name on a business card does NOT mean that he or she is an effective therapist at all.
+Personally, I believe that the better therapists have engaged in a lot of personal therapy and healing in order to develop a better relationship with themselves.
+Lots of ‘letters’ after a therapists name on a business card does NOT mean that he or she is an effective therapist.

 I have worked with therapists who have few qualifications but have worked hard on self-development and so have the ability to respond well to clients as not preoccupied with personal issues.
 Carl Rogers, one of the founders of Person-Centred Therapy compiled six sufficient conditions that are essential ingredients for being an effective counsellor.
-The three core conditions are a well recognised guide in assessing the counsellors understanding of themselves and the work that they do.
+The three core conditions are a well recognised guide in assessing the counsellors understanding of themselves and their limitations as a counsellor:

 1. Congruence – the willingness to transparently relate to clients without hiding behind a professional or personal facade.